davlia-projects/facecord/README.md

 To get your guild id, turn on Developer Mode in `Settings > Appearance > Developer Mode`.
 Create your server and then right click it to grab the Guild ID.

+To get a bot token, go to the developer panel for Discord and create a Bot.

 To run it, just run `make`.